China at the 2000 Summer Olympics

 The People's Republic of China competed at the 2000 Summer Olympics in Sydney, Australia.
 The team excluded athletes from the Special Administrative Region of Hong Kong, after the territory's return to Chinese rule in 1997, and which competed separately as Hong Kong, China.

+Sydney 2000 marked the first time the Chinese Olympic team competed in Australia as China boycotted the 1956 Summer Olympics in Melbourne due to the participation of Republic of China at these games.

 271 competitors, 91 men and 180 women, took part in 163 events in 28 sports.
 China finished for the first time in the top 3 with 28 gold medals.
 China also broke the record for the most gold medals won by Asian countries at a single Summer Olympics (28), which was previously set by Japan in 1964 (16) and by China in 1992 (16) and 1996 (16).

 Medalists

 Results by event

 Unless otherwise indicated, all results are derived from the Official Report of the XXVII Olympiad.

 Archery

 Defending silver medalist He Ying was defeated by one of the Korean women in the round of 16.